Samarkand is a majestic city

 If I remember correctly, I paid 30,000 Uzbek Som (around $2.8 USD) to enter the mosque.
 The site is magnificent and peaceful even though there were some people there but all I heard was birds tweeting.
 I spent time there admiring the pleasing details of the beautiful Arabic calligraphy of verses from the holy Quran decorating walls and the gates of the mosque.
 I must admit that it was a bit challenging to read the Arabic script because of the very complex level of Arabic calligraphy.
 I was able to read most of the scripts but not all of them.
 The one which struck me the most was the words of the prophet who said “Give glad tidings to those who walk to the mosque in darkness of perfect light on the Day of Resurrection“

 Outside the mosque, I met a very interesting couple from Spain whom I immediately connected with and we ended up spending the next 2 days in Samarkand and Bukhara together.
 The guy is an anthropologist from Barcelona who actually wants to be a journalist and the girl is from Basque County and planning to live in India next year.
 They travelled to so many places and I was surprised to find out that they are lovers of former Soviet Union countries.
 As I said, we immediately connected and had non-stop conversations about history, politics, religions, human relations, and many other things that are considered taboo in North America these days without the fear of being offensive or getting offended (like how things here in North America).
 We even played the guess the flag game and for the first time ever, someone defeated me in that game.
-Not only this, he was able to locate on the map some islands I’d never heard of in the Caribbean and Oceania.
+Not only this, he was able to locate on the map some islands I’ve never heard of in the Caribbean and Oceania.
 We had an amazing time and some great meals in between.

 Siyob Bazaar is the largest in Samarkand where all daily necessities in addition to gifts and souvenirs are sold.
 It’s another massive Bazaar but honestly, I didn’t spend a lot of time there as I already visited a huge bazaar in Tashkent 2 days ago.
 However, the place is definitely worth a visit as you may experience a glimpse of the silk road there; many sellers are direct descendants of the silk road merchants centuries ago so trade is in their DNA.